aymansiddiki0-stack/realtime-event-detection-with-automated-alerts/README.md

 ### This starts:
 - Kafka broker for event streaming
-- Spark workers for NLP processing
+- Stream processor for NLP enrichment
 - PostgreSQL + Redis + Elasticsearch for storage
 - Airflow for orchestration
 - Streamlit dashboard